candidtim/candidtim.github.io/_posts/2026-06-16-rnd_profit_center.md

 *invest* in new initiatives.
 In most cases R&D salaries are capitalized and become an asset rather than an expense line in the P&L. R&D initiatives are now evaluated by their ROI.
 Even bug fixes impact client retention and hence the long-term client value.
-All in all, R&D departments shifted to the profit center mentality.
-Same rough times financially?
-Now the question is how do we invest *better* into R&D to get more returns faster.
+All in all, R&D departments shifted closer to the profit center mentality.
+Even in rough times the question is now how to invest *better* into R&D to get more returns faster.

 Sometimes, the link between R&D work and the financial outcomes is still fuzzy, though.
 Agile helps, but the length of the product development cycles, followed